sandinmyjoints/leveraging-node/talk.md

 - SpanishDict gets around 10 million unique visitors a month.
 - Top result if you google "Spanish".
 - Both of these products are backed by Node.
 - Why?
 How did it come to be?
-I have it on good authority from some of the people who were there that this is what they were thinking about...
+Here is what the people who made that decision were thinking about...